Last updated

 Access ScopeDescription

-ADMIN_USERSAdd and remove users from your Smartsheet organization account; create groups and manage membership.
+ADMIN_USERSAdd and remove users from your Smartsheet organization account; create groups and manage seat types.

-ADMIN_WEBHOOKSCreate, delete, and update webhooks; get all webhooks; reset shared secret.
+ADMIN_WEBHOOKSCreate, delete, and update webhooks; get all webhooks; reset shared secrets.

-ADMIN_WORKSPACESCreate and manage workspaces and folders, including sharing.
+ADMIN_WORKSPACESCreate and manage workspaces and folders, and their shares.

 CREATE_SHEETSCreate new sheets.